bbcnt/AMT_REST/README.md

 **Note:** in the DATE_COUNTER observations, there will be other infos (min,max and average value), but this was just to have an easy example.

 ## Step 1
 Enough babbling, let's start this.
 The first thing to do is to use the script dbScriptREST.sh to generate all the basic structure (glassfish domains, database, etc).
+You can find it in the [/scripts](https://github.com/bbcnt/AMT_REST/tree/master/scripts) path of this repo.
+Also, you'll need to edit a few values inside the script, so make sure you know:

+1. The path to MySQL on your host
+2. The path to Glassfish on your host
+3. Where the mysql-connector.jar is (you can find it in the path [/jars](https://github.com/bbcnt/AMT_REST/tree/master/jars) of this repo)

+Once you know this, open the script and change the 3 variables on top, as in this example:

+    #Your MySQL bin directory
+	MYSQL_BIN_DIR=/cygdrive/c/wamp/bin/mysql/mysql5.6.12/bin

+	#Your Glassfish bin directory
+	GLASSFISH_BIN_DIR=/cygdrive/c/Users/brito_000/GlassFish_Server/glassfish/bin

+	#Your path to the mysql-connector
+	MYSQL_CONN_JAR=/cygdrive/c/Users/brito_000/GlassFish_Server/mysql-connector-java-5.1.33/mysql-connector-java-5.1.33/mysql-connector-java-5.1.33-bin.jar

+You can now execute the script (on Windows, use [cygwin](https://www.cygwin.com/ "cygwin"), as an admin, of course).

+    brito_000@BBC-Lenovo ~
+	$ cd /cygdrive/c/Users/brito_000/

+	brito_000@BBC-Lenovo /cygdrive/c/Users/brito_000
+	 ./dbScriptREST.sh

+If everything worked fine, you now have a new domain called domainAMTREST and a new database, called AMTDatabaseREST.

+First part, OK :D